ebmgt/Wage_ratio/files/HealthCare.md

 Back to the main page: https://ebmgt.github.io/ESG

-This plot adds large healthcare institutions to the Google-Microsoft plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2023-07-14.png).
+The plot below adds large healthcare institutions to the Google-Microsoft plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-healthcare-2023-07-14.png).

 Although some healthcare organizations have had intermittent success with rankings, none have sustained their success.